-An initial rent-free period was negotiated within the lease, and this has been treated as a lease incentive in accordance with Authority's accounting policies.
+An initial rent-free period was negotiated within the lease, and this has been treated as a lease incentive in accordance with Authority's accounting policies and IFRS16.
 This saving has therefore been spread across the whole term of the lease.
-Consequently a £4,000 rent-free saving was made to the Comprehensive Income and Expenditure Statement during the year.